 The two girls get along wonderfully, despite a language difference.
 Yasmine speaks English, French and some Dari, while Tamanna speaks both Pashto and Dari.
 Yasmine teaches Tamanna English, and Tamanna returns the favour by teaching Yasmine Pashto.
 They also study arithmetic in the afternoon and learn about the history of Afghanistan from Baba.
 Eventually the new school, built by the Americans is opened but on the first day of school, it is attacked by the Taliban, who injure Yasmine and threaten the teacher.

-This well researched novel presents what I consider to be a very accurate picture of life in Afghanistan during the Afghan War.
-McKay provides the reader with interesting tidbits of background history of the country, insights into the culture, how Westerners are views by the Afghan people and the views of the Taliban insurgents.
+This well researched novel presents what appears to be a very accurate picture of life in Afghanistan during the Afghan War.
+McKay provides her readers with interesting tidbits of background history of the country, insights into the culture, how Westerners are viewed by the Afghan people and the views of the Taliban insurgents.
 Some of the problems touched upon in this novel include the abuse of children by the Taliban, the crushing poverty of the country, the terrible abuse of women, the opium addiction problem which decimates many impoverished tribal villages, and the cooperation of the Americans/UN with the country's warlords.

 Yasmine's parents are well educated Afghanis who hope for a modern and moderate society.
 Yasmine represents the Western outsider who doesn't know or understand the culture and Tamanna is typical of many Afghani who hope for a better life, especially for women.
 McKay very effectively conveys the hopes and aspirations that both young and middle-aged women in Afghanistan have for their lives, for the families, and for their country.
 Both girls are courageous, and selfless - willing to pay the ultimate sacrifice for one another.